jameslafa/Scrapify/README.md

 **If you are a journalist or yet another human being:**

  - using [LibreOffice][5]
- - using Excel (but why paying when free software exists ? :-)
+ - using Excel (but why pay when free software exists ? :-)

 ----------